Master's in Public Humanities

 - A wide selection of classes, at Brown, the Rhode Island School of Design, and the Harvard Graduate School of Arts and Sciences that can be configured to meet students’ individual learning goals

 Meaningful internships and intensive student projects complement the classroom experience and are integral to students’ professional development.
-Faculty and students of the MA in Public Humanities program work together to produce exhibition development and educational programming, articles, publications, and special collaborations with community partners and within Brown University.
+Faculty and students of the MA in Public Humanities program work together to produce exhibitions and educational programming, articles, publications, and special collaborations with community partners and within Brown University.